terranovaaleks/c-/README.md

 # DD1387 Programsystemkonstruktion med C++

 The assignments are to be solved individually.
-Do not edit any files in this folder.
-Make your changes in the corresponding subdirectories 01, 02 etc
+Make your changes in the for each assignment corresponding subdirectories 01, 02 etc.
 Every assignment requires an oral presentation where you shall be able to explain and answer questions regarding your solutions.

-If an assignment requires one or several written answers, a file named inquiry.md will be available in the corresponding _lab directory_.
+If an assignment requires one or several written answers, a file named inquiry.md will be available in the corresponding _lab directory_ (01, 02, 03 etc).
 Use the file as a template for submitting your answers.
-The file format is [markdown](https://en.wikipedia.org/wiki/Markdown) a tutorial on markdown can be found [here](http://www.markdowntutorial.com/).
+The file format is [markdown](https://en.wikipedia.org/wiki/Markdown).
+A tutorial on markdown can be found [here](http://www.markdowntutorial.com/).

+Your implementations is your means to prove that you fully understand important C++ concepts such as references, virtual, pointers, const, template programming, memory management which are taught during the course.

 ## General Requirements